MrHraza/Cook-it/README.md

 *On smaller screens the layout could do with some more organising, for a more user friendly experience.
 *Also the accordian on the homepage, on smaller screens could be better.
-*NOT a defect but the login page is not coded.
-Used only as a future feature.

 <br>